Skip to navigation Skip to content

 Explanation of Decision process for DSP new claims + Read more ...

-From 15 May 2021, a new internal review and appeal process means a customer may request an explanation or a review of a decision.
+The introduction of a new internal review model from 15 May 2021 means a customer may request an explanation or a review of a decision.

 For more information, see Reviews and appeals for Disability Support Pension (DSP) rejection or cancellation decisions.

-For more information about referring to MAT and actions following their recommendation, see Reviews and appeals for Disability Support Pension (DSP) rejection or cancellation decisions.
+For more information about actions following submission of a DSP Appeal JCA, see Reviews and appeals for Disability Support Pension (DSP) rejection or cancellation decisions.

 3